By Christa Orecchio

 Eliminate foods with irritants such as GMOs, caffeine, soy, dairy, wheat, and corn to shift your body from an inflammatory state to healing.
 Incorporate antioxidant-rich healing foods such as spices (turmeric, cumin, coriander, fennel), bone and vegetable broths, and healthy fats such as coconut oil, ghee, and olive oil to lower the inflammation set point.

-Anti-inflammatory Golden Milk
+Easy 5-Minute Golden Milk

 - Serves: 1